contensis/contensis.github.io/docs-src/entries/workflow-states.md

 Another indication that the item is in draft is that it has no major version in its version number *e.g.* 0.6.

 ## Awaiting publish
 When an entry has been published at least once, and has had changes made to it and saved.
-Then the content type is placed into the Awaiting publish state until it is published.
+Then the entry is placed into the Awaiting publish state until it is published.

 It's effectively published and has a new draft state.